Glossary

 Embedded BankingA KeyBank line of business dedicated to taking traditional financial products and inserting them into non-financial software platforms to improve distribution, accessibility, and online data processing. |

-EndpointThe digital location where the API receives requests and sends out responses.
+endpointThe digital location where the API receives requests and sends out responses.
 Each endpoint is a URL that gives the location of a resource on the API server. |

-EntitlementsEntitlements authenticate your identity and contain the authorization rules for the APIs you need to access.
+entitlementsEntitlements authenticate your identity and contain the authorization rules for the APIs you need to access.
 Part of the account entitlements are the API keys. |

-EnumeratorsA data type set with a limited set of possible values and the value is constant. |
+enumeratorsA data type set with a limited set of possible values and the value is constant. |

-EnvironmentA virtual space to test or publish a program.
+environmentA virtual space to test or publish a program.
 The environment can be configured by resources like the server or a cloud platform. |

-ExceptionA problem during the execution of a program that affects its ability to function correctly. |
+exceptionA problem during the execution of a program that affects its ability to function correctly.
+Many APIs have a schema object named exception that contains standard error information. |

 F |